itamarh1999/OOP/README.md

 , avoiding traps, and overcoming obstacles.
 Each level is loaded from an indexed file that defines the layout and contents of the board.

+### Building the Project
+-install the project into your computer
+- Open a terminal and navigate to the
+- use  and here you go

 # Game Board

 The game board is a 2-dimensional array of characters, each representing different elements: